 Jean-Guy Trudel became the 19th head coach in Peoria Rivermen franchise history on May 25, 2013 and served as the team’s first head coach in its Southern Professional Hockey League era.
-He also became the third former player to return as head coach and enters his fifth year as a professional head coach for the 2017-18 season.
+He also became the third former player to return as head coach and enters his seventh year as a professional head coach for the 2019-20 season.

 Before joining the Rivermen, Trudel, 43, spent three seasons as the head coach of the amateur Peoria Mustangs (North American 3 Hockey League).
 During his tenure, the Mustangs qualified for the playoffs in each season and compiled a record of 77-52-12.
 He won 11 additional playoff games and led the Mustangs to the NA3HL Silver Cup Championship this past March.